Vietnam in June: Weather and Event Guide

 Temperature and humidity

-In early June, the weather in the Northern and Red River Delta regions of Vietnam is a typical tropical climate with hot, prolonged sunshine and humid monsoons.
+In early June, the weather across the Northern and Red River Delta regions of Vietnam showcases a classic tropical climate characterized by high temperatures, extended sunshine, and a gradual onset of monsoon rains.

 RegionsTemperatureHumidityRainfallsRain Days